kingusiu/mutual_info_estimopti/README.md

-# Multi-Parameter Optimization with the Mutual information Neural Estimator
+# Multi-Parameter Optimization with the Mutual Information Neural Estimator

 This repository showcases optimization using the mutual information neural estimator.